 These experiments are performed using an MN which operates through two identical WLAN interfaces.
-It is worth noticing, in order to understand the experiment,

-&lt;sup>10 http://www.linuxfoundation.org/collaborate/workgroups/networking/ bonding/ that the delay between the LMA and each interface of the MN is the same, without adding any artificial delay between both entities.
-As TCP is the predominant type of traffic in the Internet nowadays, we use TCP flows in the tests.
+It is worth noticing, in order to understand the experiment, that the delay between the LMA and each interface of the MN is the same, without adding any artificial delay between both entities.
+As TCP is the predominant type of traffic in the Internet nowadays, we use TCP flows in the tests, so we analyze how flow mobility affects TCP flows.
 During this experiment we simulate a degradation of the link used by the flow under inspection, triggering a handover due to an increase in the number of packet losses.
 In order to do so, we use the tc (traffic control) properties of the Linux kernel.
 By using the traffic shaping module (through the tc qdisc interface) we are able to decrease the capacity of the tunnel between the LMA and the MAG, leading to a handover once the packet loss reaches a given threshold.